csf-dev/CodingStandards/CSharp/RootNamespace.md

 .NET solutions for application software should use a root namespace which is comprised of **a single naming segment**.
 This should be a short name for the app.
 There is little to gain from using a more complex root namespace for an application, since it is unlikely that its libraries will be used outside the organisation where it is developed.

 ## For shared library solutions
-Solutions which represent logic that is *intended for reuse by others outside the organisation* may use a two-segment root namespace.
-Typically this means a library which is intended for release via NuGet.
+Solutions which represent logic that is *intended for reuse by others outside the organisation* (such as release via NuGet) may use a two-segment root namespace.
 This should be in the format `OrganisationName.LibraryName`.
-This helps avoid namespace clashes with other packages.
+Including the organisation name helps avoid namespace clashes with other packages.

 ## Domain logic projects
 Two projects in each solution, the [domain API project] and the [domain implementation project] should use *the same root namespace as their parent solution*.